Scientific productivity as a random walk: Discussion

 The close agreement between the empirical data on changes in annual productivity and a Laplace distribution, which is symmetric, highlights a striking fact: the probability that a scientist's productivity increases next year by some amount very nearly equals the probability that it also decreases by the same amount in the following year.
 An interesting direction of future work would be to untangle the underlying factors and contingencies that make the distribution so symmetric.
 Ultimately, any symmetry between increases and decreases in productivity is imperfect, because scientists cannot produce fewer than zero papers any given year.
 This ``hard'' boundary plays a crucial role in explaining how an increase in productivity variance becomes an increase in average productivity.
-Mathematically, requiring that productivity be at least zero acts like a ``reflecting'' boundary in the random walk model~\cite{feller1991introduction}.
-That is, when annual productivity is close to zero, the zero boundary censors the distribution of changes in productivity, and that censoring shifts the average displacement upward.
+That is, when annual productivity is close to zero, the zero boundary censors the distribution of changes in productivity, and that censoring shifts the average displacement upward~\cite{feller1991introduction}.
 The higher the distribution's variance, the greater the censoring effect, and the larger the induced upward shift in the average change.
 In this way, the zero boundary induces a coupling between the variance in the distribution of changes to productivity with the average productivity itself.

-The nuanced interplay between variance and productivity might illuminate unexplored pathways for shaping policy initiatives.
-Accelerating the process of obtaining extramural funding and hiring new team members could expedite the channeling of resources to innovative ideas, increasing the variance in downstream productivity.
-Since inactive research periods tend to persist, universities might enhance the productivity of later-career faculty by supporting those who wish to re-engage in research.
-Decreased variability in later career stages could also result from adaptive learning---through planning, budgeting, research strategies, and so on---to mitigate the burdens associated with research fluctuations.
-If faculty had fewer unpredictable elements to manage, they might be able to devote that effort toward more research.